mbarralo/mbarralo.github.io/_posts/2017-05-03-json-cool-builder.md

 ---
 layout: post
-title:  JSON - Create Arrays with Java 8 Streams
+title:  JSON - Create Arrays with Streams
 tags: javaee rest
 ---

-This post shows how to create a cool JavaEE 7 JsonArray using Java 8 streams.
+This post shows how to create a cool *JavaEE 7* JsonArray using *Java 8* streams.

 In the "old" days we had to iterate through a collection of objects with primitive instructions such as `for` and `while` (imperative style).
-Java 8 allows you to build JsonArrays with Stream reduce terminal operation - `collect`.
+*Java 8* allows you to build JsonArrays with Stream reduce terminal operation - `collect`.

 ***

-### Cool JsonArray Build
+### Cool JsonArray Builder

 ```java
     @GET